Published in Non-Clinical

 What are the consequences of an audit if you fail?

-If the audit fails due to billing mistakes, the provider will have to refund any insurance overpayments found, and you might open yourself up to more audits in the future.
+If the audit is failed due to mistakes in billing, the provider will have to refund any insurance overpayments found and you might open yourself up to more audits in the future.
 If the provider fails an audit due to fraud, they are open to criminal investigations, which can lead to large fines and potential jail time.

 Antonio Chirumbolo, OD